 - Digital thermometer or multimeter with thermometer function

-3. Older models will have a wheelhead valve, like this, on the other side — used to turn the radiator on/off.
+Older models will have a wheelhead valve (3) on the other side — used to turn the radiator on/off.
 Newer radiators will have a thermostatic valve (4) instead of a wheelhead valve.

-Open up the valves on all the radiators in the house by turning them anti-clockwise.
-Wheelhead and thermostatic valves can be turned easily by hand, but the lockshield will need a plastic adjuster to open it up.
-These come with new lockshield valves.
-A spanner will also do the job.
+Open up the valves on all the radiators in the house by turning them anti-clockwise (5).
+Wheelhead and thermostatic valves can be turned easily by hand, but the lockshield will need a plastic adjuster to open it up (these tend to come with new lockshield valves).
+You can also use an adjustable spanner.

-8. Now take a temperature reading at the pipework leading to the valve on the other end of the radiator and open the lockshield valve gradually until there’s a 12°C difference between now and the reading you took in step 7 (allow a couple of minutes after each adjustment for the temperature to change).
+Now take a temperature reading at the pipework leading to the valve on the other end of the radiator and open the lockshield valve gradually until there’s a 12°C difference between now and the reading you took in step 5 (allow a couple of minutes after each adjustment for the temperature to change).

-Next, check the rest of the radiators in the system following the order in the list.
+Check the rest of the radiators in the system following the order in the list.
 The further you move away from the boiler, you’ll find the lockshield valve will have to be opened more.
 The last radiator may need to have the lockshield valve fully open to work at full efficiency.

 Your radiators are now balanced and should work perfectly.